 As previously mentioned, you can specify how often the keywords of your project should be updated.
 This also depends on the available keyword credits in a SISTRIX package.

 Therefore, you can also update your keywords at different frequencies.
 For example, you could update the most important keywords daily and less important keywords only weekly or even monthly.

 In the project settings, which you can reach via the navigation bar at the top, you can also set how often your Visibility Index and the Ranking Changes should be updated.

 If you update your project Visibility Index weekly, the data point from Monday is always displayed in the graph.
 In the Ranking Changes, you will also see the change in the position of a keyword in comparison to the previous week when the rankings are updated weekly.

 The appropriate update frequency depends entirely on your intended use.

 As it is often best to work in a team, you can share your Onpage projects with your team members – even if they don’t have their own SISTRIX account.

 You can also find the team management section in the settings of your project.

 Working with your own Visibility Index

-Take your time when compiling your own keyword set.
-Add the keywords in the Optimizer and sort them based on the structure of your website by tags.
-The increased effort and diligence necessary in the beginning should result in persistently well executed ranking analyses later on and will allow you to recognize problem areas quickly.
+Take your time when compiling your own keyword set and analysing the competition.
+Enter the data into your project and sort them by tags based on the structure of your website.
+The increased effort and diligence necessary in the beginning will allow you to persistently carry out well executed ranking analyses later on and recognise problem areas quickly.